Baylor Law School: Practice Court

 The hallmark of the law school curriculum is its Practice Court program.
-Practice Court traces its roots to the original school, and was returned in 1922 shortly after the school was reinstituted.
-Though practice court is designed primarily for students who will practice law before trial courts; it is mandatory for all students.
+Practice Court traces its roots to the original school; it was returned in 1922 shortly after the school was reinstituted.
+Though practice court is designed primarily for students who will practice law before Texas trial courts, it is mandatory for all students.

 The program consists of three courses.
-Students should plan to be available to participate in course work from 1:00 PM onward each week day (1:20 PM for Practice Court 3) and should expect to work late into the evenings:
+Students should plan to attend lectures from 7:30 AM to noon and then be available to participate in course work from 1:00 PM onward each weekday (1:20 PM for Practice Court 3) and should expect to work late into the evenings: